Carpk/capt_videos/README.md

 # Capt'n Videos

 A nautical youtube clone that allows members to post thier favorite maritime videos to share with the rest of the community.
-It has been deployed to [heroku](http://captvideos.herokuapp.com/).

 Capt'n Videos used AWS s3 service, Carrierwave Direct, Fog, JW Player, Ruby 2.1.1p76, Rails 4.0.4, Bootstrap, Devise, PostgreSQL